 The Covid-19 pandemic represents an unprecedented crisis posing a threat to public health and severely affecting societies around the globe, but the way they have been impacted varies greatly.

-Further to its contribution to several initiatives in Belgium and India, and struck by the significant variation of impact of the pandemic on communities across the regions where it’s active, Sofina launches today the Sofina Covid Solidarity Fund.
+Further to its contribution to several initiatives in Belgium and India, and struck by the significant variation of impact of the pandemic on communities across the regions where it’s active, Sofina has launched the Sofina Covid Solidarity Fund, managed by the King Baudouin Foundation.

 In line with the aspirations of its stakeholders and the company’s strategic direction, the Sofina Covid Solidarity Fund wishes to address the adverse consequences of the global Covid-19 pandemic on two key issues related to its focus sectors: specific challenges in healthcare systems and services and the digital gap in education.